 Dawit was imprisoned in the September 2001 government crackdown on the independent press.
 In April 2002, Dawit was reportedly hospitalized because of torture.
-According to his brother, Esayas Isaac, he was again released on November 19, 2005, for medical reasons, but was detained after two days.
+According to his brother, Esayas Isaak, he was again released on November 19, 2005, for medical reasons but was detained after two days.

 Eritrean authorities have given vague and conflicting statements about Dawit’s status over the years.
 When asked about Dawit’s crime in a May 2009 interview with Swedish freelance journalist Donald Boström, Eritrean President Isaias Afewerki said, "I don’t know," before asserting that the journalist had made "a big mistake," without offering details.
-The president dismissed the issue of Dawit being tried, stating, "We will not have any trial and we will not free him."
+The president dismissed the issue of Dawit being tried, stating, "We will not have any trial, and we will not free him."
 Although Dawit has dual Eritrean and Swedish citizenship, Isaias said that since Dawit was Eritrean first, "the involvement of Sweden is irrelevant.
 The Swedish government has nothing to do with this."

-In August 2010, Yemane Gebreab, a senior presidential adviser, said in an interview with Swedish daily Aftonbladet that Dawit was being held for "very serious crimes regarding Eritrea’s national security and survival as an independent state."
+In August 2010, Yemane Gebreab, a senior presidential adviser, said in an interview with the Swedish daily Aftonbladet that Dawit was being held for "very serious crimes regarding Eritrea’s national security and survival as an independent state."

-Dawit’s location is uncertain but it was believed that he was held at Eiraeiro Prison, about 10 miles north of Asmara, the capital of Eritrea, according to submissions made by at the African Commission on Human and People’s Rights and research by PEN Eritrea in Exile, a free speech organization.
+Dawit’s location is uncertain, but it was believed that he was held at Eiraeiro Prison, about 10 miles north of Asmara, the capital of Eritrea, according to submissions made by at the African Commission on Human and People’s Rights and research by PEN Eritrea in Exile, a free speech organization.

 In a January 2013 interview with a Swedish newspaper, former information minister and government spokesman Ali Abdu pleaded ignorance of Dawit’s fate.

 On June 20, 2016, Eritrean Foreign Affairs Minister Osman Saleh Mohammed said in an interview with RFI that Dawit and the other journalists and politicians arrested in 2001 were alive and "in good hands."
-The minister offered no further details other than saying that the government would bring Dawit to trial "any time, when the government decides."
+The minister offered no further details other than saying that the government would bring Dawit to trial "any time when the government decides."
 Asked why the decision was up to the government rather than an independent judiciary, he said, "We do have an independent justice, but this is political prisoners, and the government is dealing with them."

-In interviews published in November 2017 by the Swedish publication Expressen, Eritrean justice minister Fozia Hashim said that the arrest of Dawit was a political rather than legal matter.
-The country’s information minister Yemane G. Meskel told the publication that Sweden’s insistence on Dawit’s case was “untenable” under international law.
+In interviews published in November 2017 by the Swedish publication Expressen, Eritrean Justice Minister Fozia Hashim said that the arrest of Dawit was a political rather than legal matter.
+The country’s information minister, Yemane G. Meskel, told the publication that Sweden’s insistence on Dawit’s case was “untenable” under international law.
 He did not answer a question on proof of life for Dawit, instead criticizing the vigor with which Sweden had pursued the case.

-In September 2011, on the 10th anniversary of Dawit’s imprisonment, the European Parliament adopted a resolution expressing “fears for the life” of Dawit, calling for his release, and urging the European Council to consider targeted sanctions against relevant top Eritrean officials.
+In September 2011, on the 10th anniversary of Dawit’s imprisonment, the European Parliament adopted a resolution expressing “fears for the life” of Dawit, calling for his release and urging the European Council to consider targeted sanctions against relevant top Eritrean officials.
 In September 2014, the European Union issued a statement calling for Dawit’s immediate release and citing Eritrea’s violation of international and domestic obligations regarding human rights.
 In October 2020, the European Parliament adopted a new resolution, demanding proof of life and the immediate release of Dawit and others detained in Eritrea.